-Doctoral students in comparative literature shall take courses totalling 60 ECTS cr.
+Doctoral students in comparative literature shall take courses totalling 60 ECTS cr:

 - Literary Theory and Method (15 ECTS cr), required course. - Literary History Specialisation Course (15 ECTS cr), required course designed in consultation with the supervisor.
-The course may have a focus on specific genres, epochs, styles, themes etc. - Elective courses (30 ECTS cr) must be related to comparative literature and/or the dissertation and are chosen in consultation with the supervisor.
+The course may have a focus on specific genres, epochs, styles, themes etc. - Elective courses (27 ECTS cr) must be related to comparative literature and/or the thesis and are chosen in consultation with the supervisor. - Seminar and research presentation, 3 ECTS cr.